-At Adana we have always had a high focus on providing the best in dental care for pets as both doctors have had a special interest in pet dentistry their entire career.
+At Adana we have always had a high focus on providing the best in dental care for pets, Dr. Wildenstein has had a special interest in pet dentistry her entire career.
 Our Dental suite is modern and well stocked with the newest in equipment, including Digital Dental X-ray.
 Let our experienced Technicians and Doctors make your pet’s mouth feel better and smell better!

 Statistically over 80% of adult dogs and cats have some degree of dental disease by the age of 3.
 We believe in educating pet owners early on about the importance of good dental health on the overall health of the pet.
 If we can prevent the build up of tartar and the development of gingivitis, we can help keep your pet healthier for life.
 We realize that many owners are not able to brush the teeth of their dog or cat, but we are also well aware of the possible consequences of chronic gingivitis to the health of your pet.
 At Adana we routinely perform dental cleanings and evaluations including manual and ultrasonic scaling of the teeth, followed by polishing to restore a smooth surface.
 We use and recommend Oravet, a revolutionary anti plaque sealant applied professionally to cleaned teeth.
 The owner follows up with easy home applications once weekly; this may reduce tartar build-up by as much as 40%.